caelusway/agent-launchpad-infra/AI_Agent_Launchpad_Deployment_Plan.md

-# AI Agent Launchpad: Complete Deployment Workflow
+# Multi-Agent Infrastructure at Scale: Complete Deployment Workflow

 ## 🎯 Executive Summary

-This document outlines the complete technical architecture and deployment workflow for the AI Agent Launchpad platform - a system that enables users to create, configure, and automatically deploy Eliza-based AI agents through a streamlined interface with Docker and Kubernetes orchestration.
+This document outlines the complete technical architecture and deployment workflow for the Multi-Agent Infrastructure at Scale platform - a system that enables users to create, configure, and automatically deploy Eliza-based AI agents through a streamlined interface with Docker and Kubernetes orchestration.

 **🔐 Solid Security Foundation**: This deployment plan implements practical security measures including API authentication, container scanning, basic monitoring, and essential security controls focused on agent deployment and infrastructure management.